 The second wave of ORS data collection is 5 years and will continue through FFY 2023.
 It may well continue after that so that there is a continuous update of the many factors reported that SSA can use.

-In late May 2020, ORS released its first preliminary set of Second Wave data.
-Its current web-based data tool uses only this data set (for 205 occupations).
+In late December 2021, ORS released its third preliminary set of Second Wave data.
+Its current web-based data tool uses only this data set (for 367 occupations).
 The First wave final data set is no longer available for some unknown reason at the ORS site.
-Because it covers more occupations and is "Final", SkillTRAN is working on a modification of the way that we show the data collected by the ORS program to incorporate both 2018 final and 2019 Preliminary data side by side.
-We are working to release that revised report by the end of this week.
-So you can look forward to more values and SEM calculations!
+Because it covers more occupations and is "Final", SkillTRAN now displays both data sources side by side as reported by the ORS program to incorporate both 2018 final and 2021 Preliminary data side by side.
+You can look forward to more values and SEM calculations!

 The more you read about ORS, the more you will understand about it.
 If you plan to use it, study up - hyperlinks above!